Carina-P/hire-hens/README.md

         * Cart: Here you can see total sum of products/rentals in cart.
 Link leads to the cart.
     * Toasts with messages are shown in top of page.
 They disappear when user closes them or if user interact in other ways in the page or got to other page.
     * Footer: With contact information.
-**Home**
+**home**
-* Home -page: Picture to attract users and possibility to go to and Explore rental alternatives.
+* Home -page: Picture to attract users and possibility to go and Explore rental alternatives.

 **products**
-* Show rental products within category page:
+* Show rental products within category-page:
-    * All products belonging to a category with general information and possibility to go to product detail page.
+    * All products belonging to a category, with general information and possibility to go to product detail page.
-    * From Hire in navbar user is guided to product beloning to Hens category page.
-When Hens are added to cart user is guided to Coops and then Equipment.
+    * From Hire in navbar user is guided to product belonging to Hens category page.
+When hens are added to cart user is guided to Coops and then Equipment.
     * If user is an administrator and is guided to this page from the ADM link in navbar: All products are shown.
 User can choose to add, change or delete product.
 When adding or changing a product user is guided to manage product page.
 When deleting a product a modal is shown asking if user is sure he/she wants to delete the product.
 * Show product details page:
     * Gives more information about a product.
 A possibility to choose number of months and number of items to rent and add to cart.
     * Possibility for user to go to cart.
-    * The number of months is saved in context and for every new item to rent user is presented with the last choosen number of months.
+    * The number of months is saved in context and for every new item to rent, user is presented with the last choosen number of months.
 * Manage product page:
     * Add product: User can fill in information about the product in a form and then submit.
     * Change product: User is presented with current information about the product in a form.
 User can change the information and then submit.